MorimaruKida/MorimaruKida.github.io/home.md

 Natural organic matter such as dissolved organic matter (DOM) and soil organic matter (SOM) is a complex mixture of at least tens of thousands of different organic molecules derived from a range of sources.
 The historical accummulation of these molecules has eventually resulted in the largest organic carbon reservoirs on Earth - as SOM in soil and DOM in the ocean.
-In order to understand how these natural organic mattter is generated and decomposed in the nature, we apply a range of analytical tools and multivariate statistics.
+In order to understand how these natural organic matter is generated and decomposed in the nature, we apply a range of analytical tools and multivariate statistics.

 Do you wanna be a part of early founding members of the group?
 Check [JOIN US!](https://morimarukida.github.io/joinus/)